parodos-dev/orchestrator-helm-chart/charts/orchestrator-k8s/README.md

 ```

-Output should look like that
+The output should look like that
 ```console
 $ helm install orchestrator .
 Release "orchestrator" has been upgraded.
 Happy Helming!